-Nude Yoga
+Reasons to Practice Nude Yoga

-The goals of naked yoga are as follows:
+According to Yoga.com and naked yoga instructor Wendy Tremayne, the goals of naked yoga are as follows:

-• Eliminate concerns about physical imperfections
+• Eliminate concerns about negative body image

 • Help participants develop self-esteem

-Is it Right for Me?
+Is it Right for You?

-Before you sign up for a class, you’ll want to make sure nude yoga is right for you.
+Before you sign up for a class, you'll want to make sure naked yoga is right for you.
 Generally, this form of yoga is best suited for people who agree with the following statements:

-• I have a serious interest in understanding the benefits of yoga.
+• "I have a serious interest in understanding the benefits of yoga."

-• I want to become more comfortable with my body.
+• "I want to become more comfortable with my body."

-• I enjoy trying new things.
+• "I enjoy trying new things."

-• I understand the difference between nudity and sexual behavior.
+• "I understand the difference between nudity and sexual behavior."

 Many yoga studios in larger communities offer nude yoga classes that are intended for people with intermediate level yoga skills.
 However, if your studio doesn’t have a class, you might need to speak with your fellow yogis to determine if there’s enough interest to start a program.
 Since naked yoga is not quite mainstream, there’s a good chance nobody’s thought of offering this option before.

-One word of caution: don’t decide to practice nude yoga wherever you feel like it.
-In 2004, San Francisco’s George Monty Davis earned the nickname “Naked Yoga Guy” for his instance on striking various nude yoga poses on Fisherman’s Wharf.
+One word of caution: don't decide to practice nude yoga wherever you feel like it.
+In 2004, San Francisco's George Monty Davis earned the nickname "Naked Yoga Guy" for his insistence on striking various nude yoga poses on Fisherman's Wharf.

 Naked Yoga Etiquette Tips